 - Marlins, sailfish and swordfish can outswim all of the other fish in the ocean, and some highway drivers too.
 They can swim at a speed of up to 70 mph.

 - The internal organs of shrimp are located in their cephalothorax region.
 The cephalothorax consists of their head and shoulders.
 There are no organs in their tails.

 - While most sharks are carnivores, scientists have discovered that bonnethead sharks are actually omnivores.
 In addition to meat, they also regularly dine on seagrass.

 - Scientists can learn a lot about whales from studying their earwax.
 The buildup of wax in a whale's ears can reveal the animal's age, its stress level and what contaminants may have been present in the water.

 - The blood of octopuses is blue.
 That's because their blood is copper-based, unlike the iron-based blood that most animals have.
 This helps them survive life in the deep ocean, where oxygen is scarce and the water is very cold.

 - Dolphins have two separate stomachs.
 They use one to store food and another to digest it.

 Animals are really amazing.
 This is just a small list of some of the many cool, weird and even unbelievable facts about the many animals in existence.
 If you enjoyed these fun facts, review some of our other articles about amazing animals.
 Start by discovering a selection of interesting facts about opossums.
 From there, explore some amazing facts about albatrosses.
-You'll be on your way to building a solid body of knowledge about many different types of animals.
+Then, you might want to explore some strange facts about bugs.
+You'll be on your way to building a solid body of knowledge about many different types of animals and creatures.